AnonymousRendezvous/CyberShield/README.md

 Input any additional information about the person under "Any other information: "

-If no other information, simply press enter, otherwise type in complete sentences and don't use acronyms.
+For "Any other information: ", type in complete sentences and don't use acronyms, do also remember to spell out full nouns and watch your intensifiers.

+If no other information, simply press enter.